spragaa/silence/README.md

 13. there must some kind of script/config that will create env variables to work with psql flawlessly (postgres user, user_pass, postgres_pass and so on) it is annoying to type them every time
 14. .github/worflows/autotests.yaml, gl hf :)))
+15. rewrite logs in scripts and .sql files

 ## ideas?
 1. another server with rest api with statistics